hasanm5583/sep10-freedom-project/blog/entry06.md

 ## Engineering Design Process
 I chose the yellow and grey background for my website because those are the colors of my karate dojo and Karate #1 for me in life.
 I put images of technoligies used in physical therapy, because physical therapy is what helps most individual's with CP achieve better bodies.
 One  challenge I faced when making my mvp was that one of my images was too big and the website would move left and right when scrolling up and down.
 Then I asked a friend on slack for help and they reccomeneded that I use the element X-overflow-hidden which shoped the x-axis of my website from going off the screen.

-[Previous](entry05.md) | [Next](entry07.md)
+## Skills

+## Pay attention to detai
+When making the mvp of my website I had to make make sure I paid attention to the responsivity of my webpage making [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)